 In ArcGIS Pro, you can photogrammetrically correct satellite imagery to remove geometric distortions induced by the platform and terrain displacement.
 After removing these distortions, you can generate ortho mapping products.

 First, you will set up an ortho mapping workspace to manage your satellite imagery collection.
 Next, you will perform a block adjustment, followed by a refined adjustment using ground control points.
 Finally, you'll generate an orthorectified mosaic, or orthomosaic.

-ArcGIS Pro can process satellite images from many sensor platforms, as long as the image orientation is described by a rational polynomial coefficients (RPC) model.
+ArcGIS Pro can process satellite images from many sensor platforms, as long as the image orientation is described by a rational polynomial coefficients (RPC) model or a rigorous sensor model.
 This model is typically imbedded in the image file or included as a separate metadata file.

 ArcGIS Pro 2.6 or later is required to complete this tutorial.

 An ortho mapping workspace is an ArcGIS Pro subproject that is dedicated to ortho mapping workflows.
 It is a container within an ArcGIS Pro project folder that stores the resources and derived files that belong to a single image collection in an ortho mapping task.

 The imagery packaged for this tutorial was collected and provided by Maxar Technologies.
 It includes a pair of multispectral and panchromatic images, a table of ground control points, and a DEM.

 - Download the tutorial dataset and save it to C:\orthomapping_satellite_tutorial.

 - In ArcGIS Pro, create a project using the Map template and sign in to your ArcGIS Online account if necessary.